|

 Welcome to the Native People of Thunder Bay Development Corporation Housing Program!

-Celebrating our 50th Anniversary, we are pleased to continue our commitment to Indigenous families and Seniors/Elders find suitable and affordable housing.
+Celebrating our 50th Anniversary in 2023, we are pleased to continue our commitment to Indigenous families and Seniors/Elders find suitable and affordable housing.

 Click here to learn more about our organization.